Jewer History, Family Crest & Coats of Arms

-Scotland, Jewer was used as a name for a pilgrim from the Gaelic word deoradh.
+The ancestors of the Jewer surname date back to the Pictish clans of ancient Scotland, Jewer was used as a name for a pilgrim from the Gaelic word deoradh.
 The deoradh kept the relics of saints.
 The family have been the hereditary custodians of St. Fillan's Crozier.
-CITATION[CLOSE]

 Early Origins of the Jewer family